simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 // link current sense and driver current_sense.linkDriver(&driver);
 ```
-Current sense will be using driver parameters for different synchronisation and calibration procedures.
+Current sense will be using driver parameters for different synchronization and calibration procedures.
 <blockquote class="warning">
 <p class="heading"> API change - <span class="simple">Simple<span class="foc">FOC</span>library</span> v2.2.2</p>
-Driver linking to the current sense is introduced from the library version v2.2.2 in order to propagate different hardware specific parameters in between ADC and PWM timers needed for advanced synchronisation for current sensing.
+Driver linking to the current sense is introduced from the library version v2.2.2 in order to propagate different hardware specific parameters in between ADC and PWM timers needed for advanced synchronization for current sensing.
 </blockquote>

-## Initialising the current sense
+## initializing the current sense

-Once the current sense has been created and linked with the driver it can be initialised.
+Once the current sense has been created and linked with the driver it can be initialized.
 This `init()` function configures the ADC hardware for reading and finds the zero offsets of the ADC for each channel.
 ```cpp
 // init current sense
 current_sense.init();